-- Take a breath before each phrase or set of words because breath is the power behind your voice, making your words easier to say and hear. - Convey your message in as few words as possible, realizing that those at the end of a sentence are lost more easily. - Speak slowly and carefully; repeat your words if necessary. - Carefully pronounce all the syllables in words; if you have trouble speaking slowly, tap out each syllable with your finger as you say it, for example, "re-frig-er-a-tor." - Emphasize the final sounds of each word because slurred speech can omit them, for example, boo"k" or ha"t." - Say the most important words more loudly by taking a breath first. - Use a different word or phrase if the one you tried is not understood, such as "something you read" for "book;" often words that contain b, g, k, and p are more difficult to say and understand. - Try adding facial expressions, hand gestures, or pointing. - A voice amplifier or portable microphone may make your voice more powerful and may also be helpful; a speech pathologist or electronics store clerk can assist you in selecting an appropriate amplifier, but note that as your symptoms change, so will your need for this type of item.
+- Take a breath before each phrase or set of words because breath is the power behind your voice, making your words easier to say and hear. - Convey your message in as few words as possible, realizing that those at the end of a sentence are lost more easily. - Speak slowly and carefully; repeat your words if necessary. - Carefully pronounce all the syllables in words; if you have trouble speaking slowly, tap out each syllable with your finger as you say it.
+For example, "re...frig...er...a...tor." - Emphasize the final sounds of each word because slurred speech can omit them.
+For example, boo"k" or ha"t." - Say the most important words louder by taking a breath first. - Use a different word or phrase if the one you tried is not understood, such as "something you read" for "book"; often words that contain b, g, k and p are more difficult to say and understand. - Try adding facial expressions, hand gestures or pointing. - A voice amplifier or portable microphone may help make your voice more powerful; a speech pathologist or electronics store clerk can assist you in selecting an appropriate amplifier, but note that as your symptoms change, so will your need for this type of item.